mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 166 - Low-Level Errors on User Interface/readme.md

 // A user-defined exception handler function function myException($exception) {
     logError($exception->description())
-    // We don't show Exception to final users
+    // You don’t show Exception to final users
+    // This is a business decision
+    // You can also show a generic user message
 }

 // Set user-defined exception handler function